ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 1. NAME_peaks.xls is a tabular file which contains information about called peaks.
 2. NAME_peaks.narrowPeak is BED6+4 format file which contains the peak locations together with peak summit, p-value, and q-value.
 3. NAME_summits.bed is in BED format, which contains the peak summits locations for every peak.
 The 5th column in this file is the same as what is in the narrowPeak file.
-4. NAME_peaks.broadPeak is in BED6+3 format which is similar to narrowPeak file, except for missing the 10th column for annotating peak summits.
+4. NAME_peaks.broadPeak is in BED6+3 format which is similar to the narrowPeak file, except for missing the 10th column for annotating peak summits.
 This file and the gappedPeak file will only be available when --broad is enabled.
 5. NAME_peaks.gappedPeak is in BED12+3 format which contains both the broad region and narrow peaks.
 6. NAME_model.r is an R script which you can use to produce a PDF image of the model based on your data.
-This file is not available for paired-end reads or BAMPE format as fragment length is determined by insert size of paired end reads and not from the bimodal distribution of plus and minus strand reads.
+This file is not available for paired-end reads or BAMPE format as fragment length is determined by the insert size of paired end reads and not from the bimodal distribution of plus and minus strand reads.
 7. NAME_treat_pileup.bdg and NAME_control_lambda.bdg files are in bedGraph format The NAME_treat_pielup.bdg contains the pileup signals from ChIP/treatment sample.
 The NAME_control_lambda.bdg contains local biases estimated for each genomic location from the control sample, or from treatment sample when the control sample is absent.

 As per the commands that we have executed above, we should get 4 files each for histone marks( RScript, gappedPeak, broadPeak and .xls file) and 5 files each for transcription factor (narrowPeak, .xls file, summits.bed file, control_lambda.bdg, treat_pileup.bdg).